Resources for Parents & Students

 TRI-C Career Services

 Tri-C Career Services is a group that offers over 35 years’ combined experience in the fields of human resources and management, in areas as diverse as manufacturing and retail.
 If you are the person seeking support and guidance to assist you in obtaining employment, or you are the business seeking the right person for the job, Tri-C is the place to start.
-Please call us at (262) 233-6023, or click here to visit our website.
+Please call us at (262) 233-6023, or click here to visit the Tri-C Career Services website.

 UW-Whitewater LIFE Program